januschung/januschung.github.io/docs/tech-blog/shell-script/backup-with-rsync.md

 ![floppy disks](../../assets/tech-blog/shell-script/backup.avif)

 Here are the scripts which I have been using to generate backup for file and mysql database.
-They  can be run manually but preparbaly with cron jobs for automation.
+They  can be run manually but preferably with cron jobs for automation.

 Note that for the mysql backup script, there is a setting for `rotation_day`.
 This is used to keep the number of copy of the database backup, which will be recyled in the final commnad: